alexanderkogan/open-kudos/INSTALLATION.md

 # Installation Guide

+ATTENTION: The pictures are a bit outdated!

 <!-- ![Step001](instruction/001.png?raw=true "Step 1") -->

-1. Create a slack bot
+1. Create a slack bot.
+This is the bot I created: https://api.slack.com/apps/A012QTABJAC/ You should be a collaborator with your kudos-test credentials.

     1. Go to https://api.slack.com/apps and create your own app

         ![Step0001](instruction/0001.png?raw=true "Step 1")